bukka/WordPress/wp-content/plugins/grand-media/readme.txt

 = Modules Updated =
 * Go to Gmedia Modules page and update installed premium modules to latest versions

+= 1.8.12 =
+* New: Ability to create own categories
+* New: Ability to assign few categories to one item
+* New: Ability to assign categories to non images
+* Added: New capability for managing categories

 = 1.8.10 =
 * Added: Stack for Gmedia Items
 * New: Selected items now cleared automatically after Action